- Fee assured

 Current NHS consultant posts held

-Consultant Cardiologist and Electrophysiologist with Heart of England NHS Foundation Trust
+Consultant Cardiologist and Electrophysiologist with University Hospitals Coventry and Warwickshire NHS Trust

 Travelling; theatre; sports - cricket, football, squash

 Peer Reviewed Papers:

 Yusuf S, Al-Saady N, Camm A.J.
 ‘5-Hydroxytryptamine and Atrial Fibrillation – how significant is this piece in the puzzle’.
 J Cardiovasc Electrophysiol, Vol 14, pp 209-214; February 2003.